2021 BCC Rescue Squad Fundrasier

 Student council plans and organizes community service projects that take various forms, both in and out of school.
 For example, student council has participated in the St. Jude's Math a Thon, the Autism Speaks National Walk, and Hat Day - a school wide spirit day to benefit children with cancer.
 These are just a few of the service projects student council has participated in.
 Student council also raises money for projects that benefit our school community.
-During the 2008-2009 school year, student council helped raise money to donate to the PTA for a new playground.
 In addition, student council plans spirit days for the whole school to participate in to showcase their school spirit!
-Student council members have many responsibilities to thier classmates to communicate their concerns, but also to be role models and ambassadors of Bethesda Elementary.
+Student council members have many responsibilities to their classmates to communicate their concerns, but also to be role models and ambassadors of Bethesda Elementary.